stijn-dejongh/lovecraft_public_domain/raw_converts/cdw.md

   The mission of Capt.
-Mathewson prospered beyond his highest expectations; for whilst he found one or two of the chosen confidants somewhat sceptical of the possible ghastly side of Weeden&rsquo;s tale, there was not one who did not think it necessary to take some sort of secret and co&ouml;rdinated action.
+Mathewson prospered beyond his highest expectations; for whilst he found one or two of the chosen confidants somewhat sceptical of the possible ghastly side of Weeden's tale, there was not one who did not think it necessary to take some sort of secret and co&ouml;rdinated action.
 Curwen, it was clear, formed a vague potential menace to the welfare of the town and Colony; and must be eliminated at any cost.
 Late in December 1770 a group of eminent townsmen met at the home of Stephen Hopkins and debated tentative measures.
-Weeden&rsquo;s notes, which he had given to Capt.
+Weeden's notes, which he had given to Capt.
 Mathewson, were carefully read; and he and Smith were summoned to give testimony anent details.
 Something very like fear seized the whole assemblage before the meeting was over, though there ran through that fear a grim determination which Capt.
-Whipple&rsquo;s bluff and resonant profanity best expressed.
+Whipple's bluff and resonant profanity best expressed.
 They would not notify the Governor, because a more than legal course seemed necessary.
 With hidden powers of uncertain extent apparently at his disposal, Curwen was not a man who could safely be warned to leave town.
 Nameless reprisals might ensue, and even if the sinister creature complied, the removal would be no more than the shifting of an unclean burden to another place.
-The times were lawless, and men who had flouted the King&rsquo;s revenue forces for years were not the ones to balk at sterner things when duty impelled.
+The times were lawless, and men who had flouted the King's revenue forces for years were not the ones to balk at sterner things when duty impelled.
 Curwen must be surprised at his Pawtuxet farm by a large raiding-party of seasoned privateersmen and given one decisive chance to explain himself.
 If he proved a madman, amusing himself with shrieks and imaginary conversations in different voices, he would be properly